 Finding Memory Care in Tennessee

-The Pavilion Senior Living offers compassionate, person-centered care delivered by specially trained caregivers.
-Within a safe, secure environment, our memory care communities in Lebanon, Carthage, and Smyrna provide activities that encourage engagement, connection, and social wellness.
+At The Pavilion Senior Living, we offer compassionate, person-centered care delivered by specially-trained caregivers.
+Within a safe, secure environment, our memory care communities in Lebanon and Carthage provide activities that encourage engagement, connection, and social wellness.

 Our memory care services include: